markterweele/windows-itpro-docs/education/windows/edu-take-a-test-kiosk-mode.md

 # [:::image type="icon" source="images/icons/intune.svg"::: **Intune/CSP**](#tab/intune)

-You can use Intune for Education or a custom profile in Microsoft Intune:

-- Intune for Education provides a simpler experience
-- A custom profile provides more flexibility and controls over the configuration

-> [!IMPORTANT]
-> Currently, the policy created in Intune for Education is applicable to Windows 10 and Windows 11 only. **It will not apply to Windows 11 SE devices.**
->
-> If you want to configure Take a Test for Windows 11 SE devices, you must use a custom policy.

-### Configure Take a Test from Intune for Education

 To configure devices using Intune for Education, follow these steps:

 1. Sign in to the <a href="https://intuneeducation.portal.azure.com/" target="_blank"><b>Intune for Education portal</b></a>